MinedMinds/MinedMinds.github.io/index.md

 <section id="research" class="centered">
   <p class="section-title"><span>VISION</span></p>
     Mined Minds believes anyone can have a successful career in software development, and that a community working together towards common goals can change the economic driving force behind the local economy.
-We intend to seed the growth of a technology hub within Greene County, Pennsylvania, and for the information revolution to be the fuel to drive the area into the future.
+We intend to seed the growth of technology hubs within the coal towns located in Pennsylvania and West Virginia.
+The information revolution can be the fuel to drive these areas into the future.
     <br><br>
-    You can read about our approach to bringing the technology industry to the coal-towns of Greene County in recent articles in <a href="http://money.cnn.com/2016/04/22/news/economy/coal-workers-computer-coders/index.html">CNN</a> and the <a href="http://newsinteractive.post-gazette.com/coal-towns/">Pittsburgh Post-Gazette</a>.
+    You can read about our approach to bringing the technology industry to coal towns in recent articles in <a href="http://money.cnn.com/2016/04/22/news/economy/coal-workers-computer-coders/index.html">CNN</a> and the <a href="http://newsinteractive.post-gazette.com/coal-towns/">Pittsburgh Post-Gazette</a>.
     <br><br>
   <p class="section-title"><span>TRAINING</span></p>
-    Mined Minds is building a supply of talented technology professionals by providing computer programming training to local residents that would like to start a career within software development.
+    Mined Minds Foundation is a 501(c)(3) non-profit, building a supply of talented technology professionals by providing computer programming training to local residents that would like to start a career within software development.
 We offer the training at no cost to qualifying individuals.<br><br>
     We focus on teaching the fundamentals of computer programming, so that participants can can gain the skills that they require to start a career in the ever-changing and highly paid software industry.
 As well as technical skills, we develop attendees professional skills, and provide advice and contacts for securing their first job in the industry.
 There may also be opportunities for graduates from the course to take a position working directly with us in Greene County, PA.
     <br><br>
     We are looking for people with a logical mind and a commitment to learn.
 There are no formal education requirements, and we value people with varied backgrounds.
-We run part-time courses, held on weekends and evenings, and coming soon we will be hosting full-time courses in partnership with <a href="https://www.ccac.edu/">The Community College of Allegheny County</a>
+New classes are starting soon - please check our <a href="training.html">training page</a> for current details.
     <br><br>
     <a href="contact.html">Contact us</a> for more information.<br><br>
     <div class="more">
       <a href="training.html" class="button">More About Training</a>
     </div>
     <p class="section-title"><span>CONSULTANCY</span></p>
-    Mined Minds offers a range of business and software development consultancy services.
+    Mined Minds Consulting offers a range of business and software development consultancy services.
     <br><br>
     We are an affordable and high quality software development outsourcing partner for national and international firms.
 Mined Minds is a very proud partner of <a href="https://www.kiva.org/">Kiva</a>, "a non-profit organization with a mission to connect people through lending to alleviate poverty".
     <br><br>